-Priscilla Dunstan Australian Priscilla Dunstan could hear a Mozart piece once and play it on her violin at the age of five.
-Her father, director of the educational research center at the University of New South Wales, discovered that his daughter had a "photographic memory" for sound.
-In her teens, Priscilla toured Europe and Australia as a talented concert violinist.
-She then spent more than a decade in the world of opera as a mezzo-soprano.
+Priscilla Dunstan The Australian Priscilla Dunstan could already hear a piece by Mozart once and play it back on her violin at the age of five.
+Her father, director of the Educational Research Centre at the University of New South Wales, discovered that his daughter had a 'photographic memory' for sound.
+In her teenage years, Priscilla toured Europe and Australia as a talented concert violinist.
+Afterwards, she spent more than 10 years in the world of opera as a mezzo-soprano.

-In 1998, Priscilla became the mother of son Tom.
-Thanks to her exceptional hearing, Priscilla discovered that her son Tom's cries weren't just random sounds.
-She kept a diary of the different combinations of sounds and noticed that each sound was connected to a specific need.
-By recognizing the sound, she knew what she could do to soothe him.
+In 1998, Priscilla became the mother of a son, Tom.
+Thanks to her exceptional hearing, Priscilla discovered that her son Tom's cries were not merely random sounds.
+She kept a diary of the different sound combinations and noticed that every sound was linked to a specific need.
+In this way, by recognizing the sound, she knew what to do to soothe him.

 Research

-Following her own experiences with Tom, Priscilla's theory was tested on over a thousand babies from more than thirty nationalities.
+Following her own experiences with Tom, Priscilla's theory was tested on more than a thousand babies of over thirty nationalities.
 Observations and tests were conducted for nine years, supplemented by three major international studies.
-All three studies confirmed the existence of universal reflex sounds.
+All three of these studies confirmed the existence of the universal reflex sounds.

 Since 1998, Dunstan Baby Language has been thoroughly researched.
-This involved more than a thousand babies and their parents from seven different countries representing over thirty different nationalities.
-The research was conducted in Australia, the United States, and the United Kingdom in 2006 and 2007.
-Research continues in the Netherlands as well.
-For example, a study was completed at the University of Amsterdam in the summer of 2024.
-This study focused on whether, and if so, what effect, using the method has on mothers.
+This involved more than a thousand babies and their parents from seven different countries with more than thirty different nationalities.
+The scientific research was conducted in Australia, the United States, and Great Britain in 2006 and 2007.
+Research continues to take place in the Netherlands as well.
+For instance, a study was completed at the University of Amsterdam in the summer of 2024.
+This research focused on the question of whether, and if so, what effect the application of the method has on mothers.

 1.